Freudian slip: Alternative explanations

 In contrast to psychoanalytic theorists, cognitive psychologists say that linguistic slips can represent a sequencing conflict in grammar production.
 From this perspective, slips may be due to cognitive underspecification that can take a variety of forms, such as inattention, incomplete sense data, or insufficient knowledge.
 Slips may also be due to the existence of some locally appropriate response pattern that is strongly primed by its prior usage, recent activation, or emotional change, or by the situation calling conditions.
 Some sentences are susceptible to the process of banalisation, the replacement of archaic or unusual expressions with more commonly used forms.
 In other words, some slips may simply be due to strong habit substitution.

 Slips of the tongue

-In general use, the term 'Freudian slip' has been debased to refer to any accidental slips of the tongue.
+In general use, the term "Freudian slip" has been debased to refer to any accidental slips of the tongue.
 Thus, many examples are found in explanations and dictionaries that do not strictly fit the psychoanalytic definition.

-For example: She: 'What would you like—bread and butter, or cake?'
-He: 'Bed and butter.'
+For example: "She: 'What would you like—bread and butter, or cake?'
+He: 'Bed and butter.
 In the above, the man may be presumed to have a sexual feeling or intention that he wished to leave unexpressed, not a sexual feeling or intention that was dynamically repressed.
 His sexual intention was therefore secret, rather than subconscious, and any 'parapraxis' would inhere in the idea that he unconsciously wished to express that intention, rather than in the sexual connotation of the substitution.
-Freudians might point out, however, that this is simply a description of what Freud and Breuer termed the preconscious, which Freud defined as thoughts that are not presently conscious but can become conscious without meeting any resistance.
+Freudians might point out, however, that this is simply a description of what Freud and Breuer termed the preconscious, which Freud defined as thoughts that are not presently unconscious but can become conscious without meeting any resistance.
 In Freud's theory, he allows parapraxes to be generated in the preconscious, so he would allow for thoughts that one tries to put outside of consciousness to have effects on conscious actions.